Connectivity architecture in Azure Database for PostgreSQL

 APPLIES TO: Azure Database for PostgreSQL - Single Server

-This article explains the Azure Database for PostgreSQL connectivity architecture as well as how the traffic is directed to your Azure Database for PostgreSQL database instance from clients both within and outside Azure.
+This article explains the Azure Database for PostgreSQL connectivity architecture and how the traffic is directed to your Azure Database for PostgreSQL database instance from clients both within and outside Azure.

 Connection to your Azure Database for PostgreSQL is established through a gateway that is responsible for routing incoming connections to the physical location of your server in our clusters.
 The following diagram illustrates the traffic flow.